 (2.)
 Dowel bars within 24 in.
 (610 mm) of metallic manholes, inlets, metallic castings, or other nearby or underlying steel reinforced objects.

 (3.)
 The outside dowel bar when tie bars are installed with mechanical equipment in fresh concrete.
-For tie bar installations involving preformed or drilled holes, installation shall be performed after testing with the MIT Scan-2 device.
+For tie bar installations involving preformed or drilled holes, installation of the tie bar shall be performed after testing with the MIT Scan-2 device.

 (4.)
 Joints located directly under high voltage power lines.